hartator/wayback-machine-downloader/README.md

     Optional options:
         -f, --from TIMESTAMP             Only files on or after timestamp supplied (ie. 20060716231334) -t, --to TIMESTAMP               Only files on or before timestamp supplied (ie. 20100916231334) -o, --only ONLY_FILTER           Restrict downloading to urls that match this filter (use // notation for the filter to be treated as a regex)
         -x, --exclude EXCLUDE_FILTER     Skip downloading of urls that match this filter (use // notation for the filter to be treated as a regex)
         -a, --all                        Expand downloading to error files (40x and 50x) and redirections (30x) -v, --version                    Display version

 ## From Timestamp

-    -f, --from TIMESTAMP             Only files on or after timestamp supplied (ie. 20060716231334)
+    -f, --from TIMESTAMP

 Optional.
 You may want to supply a from timestamp to lock your backup to a specific version of the website.
 Timestamps can be found inside the urls of the regular Wayback Machine website (e.g., http://web.archive.org/web/20060716231334/http://example.com).
 You can also use years (2006), years + month (200607), etc. It can be used in combination of To Timestamp.
 Wayback Machine Downloader will then fetch only file versions on or after the timestamp specified.